Academic Calendar Policies

 5. The spring recess will be listed as "to be announced."

-The current policy for setting spring recess dates is as follows: "Spring recess shall be held in conjunction with spring recess of the public schools in the surrounding counties unless the latter falls later than the twelth week of the semester.
-Should the spring recess of the public schools fall later than the twelth week of the semester, then the Indiana University Southeast spring recess would be held following the eighth week of classes."
+The current policy for setting spring recess dates is as follows: "Spring recess shall be held in conjunction with spring recess of the public schools in the surrounding counties unless the latter falls later than the twelfth week of the semester.
+Should the spring recess of the public schools fall later than the twelfth week of the semester, then the Indiana University Southeast spring recess would be held following the eighth week of classes."
 The current policy of the local public schools is to hold spring recess during the last full week of March.

 Faculty Senate Approved 02/16/06